opencnr/gamemode/CONTRIBUTING.md

 ## Code structure
 - Description of package or module
-- Internal Packages
-    - Internal packages are all packages from the game-mode itself that this package depends on.
 - External Packages
     - External packages are all non-game-mode packages (Includes, Plugins) that this package depends on.
 - Declarations